sul-cidr/orbis/v2/README.md

 * Mapbox base layer using d3.geo.tile
 * TopoJSON for efficiency and, hopefully, even more interesting cartograms

-There are many missing features, inconsistencies and poor UI/HCI/UX/ETC that I'd like to develop with the input and support of the community.
+There are many missing features, inconsistencies and poor UI/HCI/UX/ETC that could be improved with the input and support of the community.